olibos/Acme.Mqtt.Alive/README.md

 ﻿# Acme.Mqtt.Alive
 ## Why ?
-To simplify device tracking in Home Automation and of course for **fun**!
+To simplify device tracking in Home Automation and, of course, for **fun**!

 ## How ?
-This tool will be installed as a Windows Service and simply set a MQTT topic to online when connected to home network and to offline when the device is shutted down but also when it's not available: network issue, sleep, hybernate, ...
+This tool will be installed as a Windows Service and simply set a MQTT topic to online when connected to home network and to offline when the device is shut down but also when it's not available: network issues, sleep, hibernate, ...

 ## Setup
 Edit the appsettings.json and complete the MQTT section.